guilherme-santos/mzcrawler/README.md

 * By default subdomains (e.g. https://web.monzo.com) are not followed, you need to explicit pass `-subdomains` flag to be able to follow them.

+You also can pass `-v` flag to show all URLs visited and also the ones ignored.

 ## Testing

 You can run unit tests using the following command.